Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Introduction

-However, recently Jin {\em et al.}\cite{jin2020review} have found experimentally that the sequence of demosaicking first and then denoising can achieve better image quality.
-This conclusion breaks the previous convention.
-Since the CFA images are different from the normal grayscale or full color images, CFA image denoising will often subsample them into half-size four-channel RGGB images.
-This results in loss of image details due to the reduced resolution, but the relative spatial positions of R, G and B pixels are also lost, making it easier to produce a checkerboard effect~\cite{Danielyan2009BM3DCFA}.
-However, how to remove the demosaicking residual noise whose statistical properties are changed by a complex interpolation becomes a thorny problem if denoising after demosaicking.
-This is almost impossible for traditional denoising algorithms, but current data-driven deep learning based methods bring a hope to solve the problem.
-In recent years, deep convolutional neural networks have achieved great success in the fields of computer vision and image processing.
-In image classification and recognition \cite{krizhevsky2012imagenet,szegedy2015going,he2016deep,szegedy2017inception}, denoising \cite{zhang2017Denoiser,Gu2019Self-Guided,Quan2020self2self,Xia2020Basis}, demosaicking \cite{gharbi2016deep,tan2017color,Tan2018AdaptiveDemosaicking,Liu_2020_CVPR}, super-resolution \cite{lim2017enhanced,Gu2019Blind,Fang2020Soft-Edge,Ma2020Structure,wen2020residual} and other high-level and low-level visual tasks, the effect of deep learning greatly surpasses the traditional methods.
+Both pipelines have significant shortcomings.
+A ``denoising first'' pipeline removes noise directly on the CFA image.
+Yet, CFA image denoising differs from the usual grayscale or full-color image denoising.
+Indeed, CFA image denoising implies subsampling the CFA image into a half-size four-channel RGGB image, which is then denoised.
+This leads not only to a poor preservation of image details due to the reduced resolution, but also to a loss of the correlation between the red (R), green (G) and blue (B) channels.
+As a result, the restored image is oversmoothed and checkerboard effects~\cite{Danielyan2009BM3DCFA} are introduced.
+On the other hand, the ``demosaicking first'' pipeline also introduces a thorny issue: It requires denoising a demosaicked residual noise whose statistical properties have been changed by a complex interpolation, which are hard to model accurately.
+This was almost impossible for traditional denoising algorithms, but current data-driven deep learning based methods offer new paths to solve this problem.
+In recent years, deep convolutional neural networks have achieved great success in computer vision and image processing.
+In image classification and recognition \cite{he2016deep,szegedy2017inception}, denoising \cite{zhang2017Denoiser,Zhang2018FFDNet,Guo2021Fast,Fang2021Multilevel,HOU2022IDPCNN}, demosaicking \cite{gharbi2016deep,tan2017color,Tan2018AdaptiveDemosaicking,Liu_2020_CVPR,Guo2021Joint}, super-resolution \cite{Fang2020Soft-Edge,wen2020residual} and other high-level and low-level visual tasks, deep learning methods surpass traditional methods.
+Since deep learning is data driven, it can find the hidden rules from the data without relying on hand-made filters and a priori knowledge.
+In this paper, we take advantage of this new flexibility to handle a noise with complex statistical properties, like the one introduced by a "demosaicking first" pipeline.

-In this paper, a two-stages demosaicking-denoising algorithm is proposed.
-The method is to first reconstruct full color images by combining convolutional neural networks (CNNs) with a traditional algorithm, then remove the demosaicking residual noise whose statistical properties have been changed by another CNN.